aashishmudgal/Lending-Club-Case-Study/README.md

 The study identifies the risky loan applicants who might end up being a "defaulter" and can significantly bring financial loss to the lending company.
 A analysis is done to identify those driving factors which helps us narrow down to pinpoint who might end up being a defaulter.

-Step 1: Data Cleaning and Mining
+* Step 1: Data Cleaning and Mining
-Step 2: Univariate Analysis
+* Step 2: Univariate Analysis
-Step 3: Segmented Univariate Analysis
+* Step 3: Segmented Univariate Analysis
-Step 4: Bivaraiate/Multivariate Analysis
+* Step 4: Bivaraiate Analysis
-Step 5: Results
+* Step 5: Results

 ## Technologies Used
-Pandas
+* Pandas
-Matplotlib
+* Matplotlib
-Seaborn
+* Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->